aspidites/aoc2022/README.md

 ## Posting
 Since this runs in the command line, it's rather trivial to copy a solution to the clipboard for submission.

-On linux:
+### On Linux

 ```
-cabal run -v0 aoc2022 ./inputs/01.txt 1 1 | xclip --selection clipboard
+cabal run -v0 aoc ./inputs/01.txt 1 1 | xclip --selection clipboard
 ```

-On mac:
+### On Mac OSX
 ```
-cabal run -v0 aoc2022 ./inputs/01.txt 1 1 | pbcopy
+cabal run -v0 aoc ./inputs/01.txt 1 1 | pbcopy
 ```

+### On Windows

+Uh..
+I'll get back to you on that.